 Plating and Coatings for Fasteners

-Silver is primarily a lubricant for high temperature applications on corrosion resistant fasteners in steel and other structures where galvanic corrosion is not a problem.
+Silver coating is primarily a lubricant for high temperature applications on corrosion resistant fasteners in steel and other structures where galvanic corrosion is not a problem.

 It is also used because it does not sublimate.
 The specification is usually AMS2410.
 Other coatings such as Electrofilm are really lubricants and provide minimal corrosion protection.
 Soft metals like Lead (Pb) can be sheared easily, so that in certain circumstances they can also be used as solid lubricants.
-However, they will not support heavy loads without deforming, so they are used as thin coatings on stronger metal surfaces.
+However, they cannot support heavy loads without deforming, so they are used as thin coatings on stronger metal surfaces.
 Soft metal films are mainly used as lubricants only in a vacuum.

-Fastener qualification data has been generated on the use of Ion Vapour Deposited (IVD) aluminium (IVADISE) as a replacement for cadmium in general engineering use (Reference 144.2).
+Fastener qualification data has been generated on the use of Ion Vapour Deposited (IVD) aluminium (IVADISE) as a replacement for cadmium in general engineering use (Reference 14.2).